 The Apache Tomcat is available on official download pages, Where you can select the nearest peers to download Tomcat faster.
 To download Apache Tomcat archive file from Apache tomcat official download server use the following command:

-Then extract the archive file and copy all the files under tomcat home directory
+Then extract the archive file and copy all the files under the tomcat home directory

 Also, set the proper ownership of all files.